ChromeDevTools/devtools-frontend/README.md

 <!-- [END badges] -->

-The client-side of the Chrome DevTools, including all JS & CSS to run the DevTools webapp.
+The client-side of the Chrome DevTools, including all TypeScript & CSS to run the DevTools webapp.

-### Source code
+### Source code and documentation

 The frontend is available on [chromium.googlesource.com](https://chromium.googlesource.com/devtools/devtools-frontend).

-### Project documentation

-Check out the [project documentation](https://chromium.googlesource.com/devtools/devtools-frontend/+/main/docs/README.md) for instructions to set up, use, and maintain a DevTools front-end checkout, as well as design guidelines, and architectural documentation.
+Check out the [project documentation](https://chromium.googlesource.com/devtools/devtools-frontend/+/main/docs/README.md) for instructions to [set up](https://chromium.googlesource.com/devtools/devtools-frontend/+/main/docs/get_the_code.md), use, and maintain a DevTools front-end checkout, as well as design guidelines, and architectural documentation.

 ### Additional references